gauravkarvir/cucumber_testng_java/README.md

 Command Line

-cd to root ot salmonAutomationFramework project directory
+cd to root ot automationFramework project directory

 To clean and compile the build
 -----------------------------